Different Styles of BBQ Sauces

 Kansas City Style BBQ

-Kansas City Style Sauce for me starts with the sauce.
-Think ketchup meets brown sugar and molasses, plus flavor and then reduced.
-A much thicker and tomato base than the others IMO.
-Plus I find the meats to be more balanced between pork and the other animals.
-From burnt ends (Brisket) to chicken and Kansas City style ribs, I see a lot of variety but the sauces keep me grounded in the KC style of BBQ.
+Kansas City Style Sauce, for me, starts with the sauce.
+Think ketchup meets brown sugar and molasses, plus flavor, and then reduced.
+A much thicker tomato base than the others IMO.
+Plus, I find the meats to be more balanced between pork and the other animals.
+From brisket burnt ends to chicken and Kansas City-style ribs, I see a lot of variety but the sauces keep me grounded in the KC style of BBQ.

 Would you like to save this?